Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/custom.md

 To use an unsupported IdP with DCR, you must implement the [{{site.konnect_short_name}} Dev Portal DCR Handler spec](https://github.com/Kong/konnect-portal-dcr-handler/blob/main/openapi/openapi.yaml).
 Kong provides an example reference implementation in the [{{site.konnect_short_name}} Dev Portal DCR Handler repository](https://github.com/Kong/konnect-portal-dcr-handler).
 This is an example HTTP DCR bridge implementation and is not meant to be deployed in production.
 We encourage you to use this implementation as a guide to create your own implementation.

-Any request that does not return a `2xx` status code is considered failing and won't continue the process of trying to create an application in your {{site.konnect_short_name}} portal.
+Any request that does not return a `2xx` status code is considered failing and won't continue the process of trying to create an application in your {{site.konnect_short_name}} Dev Portal.